jg-esparza/fyta_de_test/docs/data_quality_findings.md

 - Add function to detect units before convert.
 - Define ranges with domain experts for `ec_us_cm` and `light_par`.
 - Confirm with product/ops whether multi-device `user_plant_id`s represent
-  redundant sensors or distinct plants (finding #8) — this affects both feature construction and any per-plant modeling built on top of it.
+  redundant sensors or distinct plants — this affects both feature construction and any per-plant modeling built on top of it.